-- COLLEGE COURSES are designed to prepare students for college programs and apprenticeships. - WORKPLACE COURSES are designed to prepare students for entry to the workplace and/or apprenticeship. - UNIVERSITY/COLLEGE COURSES are designed to prepare students for either community college or university programs. - OPEN COURSES are available to all students regardless of pathway. - UNIVERSITY COURSES are designed to prepare students for transition to a variety of university programs or apprenticeship.
+College courses are designed to prepare students for a variety of community college programs and some apprenticeships.

+College/University courses are designed to prepare students for either community college or university programs.

+Workplace courses are designed to prepare students for entry to the workplace and/or apprenticeship.

+University courses are designed to prepare students for transition to a variety of university programs.

+Open courses are available to all students regardless of pathway.